Scott Burgess (footballer): Bury

 Burgess joined National League club Macclesfield Town on 4 July 2017 on loan for the 2017–18 season.
 He made 22 starts and 11 substitute appearances as Macclesfield were promoted to League Two as 2017–18 National League champions.
 He scored one goal for Macclesfield, a volley against Stourbridge in the FA Cup, which won him the club's goal of the month award for October.
-Speaking on his time at Moss Rose, Burgess said that "It's a tough league and it's a physical league, I'm learning each day in training and I keep learning more with each game I play and adapting to how team's play, so this loan spell has been good for me."
+Speaking on his time at Moss Rose, Burgess said "It's a tough league and it's a physical league, I'm learning each day in training and I keep learning more with each game I play and adapting to how team's play, so this loan spell has been good for me."

 Burgess joined National League club Wrexham on 22 August 2018 on a three-month loan.
 He returned to Bury on 22 November after making only two appearances for Sam Ricketts's Wrexham due to the form of other players.
 He joined National League North club York City on 24 January 2019 on loan until the end of the 2018–19 season.
 Assistant manager Micky Cummins revealed that manager Steve Watson had previously tried to sign him whilst at Gateshead.
 Often used as an attacking central midfielder in a 4–3–3 formation, he played 16 matches for York and scored one goal, a long-range volley against Kidderminster Harriers that was named York's goal of the season.
-He was offered a permanent contract by the club at the end of the season.
+The club offered him a permanent contract at the end of the season.